brycefongvongsa/money-tracker/README.md

 - transaction_details
 - amount

-The different types of pdf statements it can read:
+The different types of pdfs it can read:
 - Chase

+The different types of csvs it can read:
+- American Express